Saigilo: Datooga-Iraqw interactions

 Relations between the Iraqw and the Datooga were amicable and marked by cooperation, due to the pastoral nature of both tribes.
 The Iraqw would participate in the cattle-breeding ceremonies of the Datooga, and Saigilo, as chief medicine man of the Bajuta, was thought to have the ability to produce medications that would increase the fertility of the cattle, which were traded extensively among the Iraqw.
 In addition, intermarriage between the Datoga and Iraqw was commonplace, as a result of similar cultural and economic orders and Iraqw exogamic traditions.
-The close relations of the Iraqw and the Datoga are demonstrated by the Iraqw concept of homoo, a negative term used to generally describe members of another ethnic group; however, the Datooga were never referred to by this term, indicating the significant bond between the two groups.
+The close relations of the Iraqw and the Datoga are demonstrated by the Iraqw concept of homoo, a negative term used to generally describe members of another ethnic group; however, the Datooga were never referred to by this term, potentially indicating a significant bond between the two groups.